KaracsonPeter/ProgrammingBasics/OwnElaboratedMaterial/PythonBasicsOOP/Lecture_01/general_programming_basics.md

 The shapes of the hole on the seating area and the end of the leg will define a connection functionality group.
 This functionality group called the **interface**,
 and the functionalities are called **functions** in programming.
-Now you can easily see, that the most important thing when you are planning a chair is to define how different parts will connect to each other!
+Now you can easily see, that the most important thing when you are planning a chair is to define how different parts (components) will connect to each other!
 Without this appropriate interface the manufactured parts of your chair are no more than fancy lighters in your fireplace.
+As you notices by now, chair is an analogy for an example SoftWare (**SW**).
+The assembly and testing of these "SW Components" (**SWC**s) are called **SoftWare Integration**.

 In the next section, we will program a simple but exciting project according to these principles.
-You have multiple options to choose in [Lecture2](../Lecture_02) directory.
-From these you can choose the most interesting one for you and go on Lecture3.
+You have multiple options to choose in [Lecture_02](../Lecture_02) directory.
+From these you can choose the most interesting one for you and go on Lecture_03.